SlamMate/Unblur-SLAM-Dense-Neural-SLAM-for-Blurry-Inputs/README.md

 Please star or watch this repository to stay updated on our progress!

 ## 📝 Citation
-[cite_start]If you find our work or datasets helpful in your research, please consider citing our paper:
+If you find our work or datasets helpful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{unblur_slam_2026,